 You can’t completely deny yourself the whole weekend, so think of a few things you really enjoy and plan when you’re going to have them.
 With those little beacons of deliciousness to look forward to, it will be easier to make a few sacrifices and eat healthier in between.

 You don’t have to go completely cold turkey, but avoiding any big nights out will do wonders for how you feel come Tuesday morning.
 Not only because of the damage alcohol does to your body, but if you drink too much, you’re more likely to eat poorly the next day and your motivation will suffer accordingly.

 Retreat and Rejuvenate

 Catching up with family?
 Get active!
-Take your parents for a long walk or introduce them to stand-up paddle boarding, chase your little cousins around the garden and make your siblings go for a run with you – getting the blood flowing is a great way to get conversation flowing too.
+Take your parents for a long walk or get the entire family to join in an On-Demand workout in the backyard or on the beach - plus, getting the blood flowing is a great way to get conversation flowing too.

 Continue Your Healthy Habits

 If you’d like to chat more about nutrition and eating healthy then talk to our Personal Trainers today.
 They can help get you on the right path and continue your efforts to make healthy living a lifestyle.